-Requirement Analysts tend to work in a variety of ways, some preferring to work with lists of elements as they would in a spreadsheet, or textual representations like a word processor document, or visually as they might in a drawing tool.
+Requirement Analysts tend to work in a variety of ways, some preferring to work with lists of elements as they would in a spreadsheet, or with textual representations as in a word processor document, or visually as in a drawing tool.
 Enterprise Architect embraces this variation and provides functionality for Requirement Analysts to work using their preferred method for creating and editing requirements.
-This can be in diagrams, in lists such as the diagram and Package lists, and in the Specification Manager.
+This can be in diagrams, in lists such as the Diagram List and Package List, and in the Specification Manager.
 The Specification Manager is a powerful and flexible textual tool that simulates working in a word processor but that allows you to edit names, descriptions and properties of a requirement in a single interface.

-Enterprise Architect also assists with creating Requirement elements by allowing them to be dragged into the model from external text documents or by importing them from spreadsheets and other documents, and it can integrate with large requirements management tools such as Telelogic DOORS.
+Enterprise Architect also assists with creating Requirement elements by allowing them to be dragged into the model from external text documents or by importing them from spreadsheets and other documents, and it can integrate with large requirements management tools such as IBM Rational (formerly Telelogic) DOORS.